 Mr. WOLF.
 Mr. Chairman, I yield myself 1 minute.

+Mr. Chairman, I rise in strong opposition to this amendment.
 This is a bad amendment.
 It will be bad for the country.

 Mr. Chairman, I reserve the balance of my time.